Cecil Recreation Complex: History

+Prior to 1999, Naval Air Station Cecil Field included nearly 23,000 acre.
+During that era, the city of Jacksonville created the Cecil Field Park, which is now part of the Cecil Recreation Complex.

 Facilities

+Cecil Field Park

+A new (post Y2K) gymnasium and fitness center are located there.
+Amenities that remain from the Navy days include: an 18-hole golf course (closed in 2024), two lighted baseball fields, an outdoor basketball court, a football field, two pedestrian docks for fishing at Lake Newman, numerous picnic tables, grills, and playground equipment; restrooms, two adult softball fields, a youth softball field and six lighted tennis courts.

 Equestrian center

 The Jacksonville Equestrian Center is the jewel of the Cecil Recreation Complex.
 The 125000 sqft multi-purpose center was opened in March 2004 and its 4,000 seats have hosted a diverse group of events which range from Dressage to Rodeo; the Royal Lipizzan Stallions to the 4-H annual horse show.
 Non-equestrian events have included Monster truck shows, Demolition derby, music concerts and band camp.

 Community Center

 The center has programs for children, teens, senior citizens and home schooling.
 Computer literacy programs are available for everyone.
 Community organizations can utilize the facilities for their meetings, and private groups can rent it for special events.